commercial real estate terms

 10 Commercial Real Estate Terms You Need to Know Before Your Next Lease Negotiation

 If you are new to commercial leasing, haven’t negotiated your lease in a while, or are in the middle of negotiations and don’t know how to read the agreement, we’re here to help.
-Here are 10 commercial real estate terms you need to know.
+Understanding essential commercial real estate terms can significantly impact the outcome of your negotiations.
+Here are 10 important commercial real estate terms you need to know, along with detailed explanations and examples that will help you navigate your lease agreements more effectively.

 1. Triple Net Lease (NNN)

 A triple net lease (NNN) is an agreement where the tenant is responsible for paying their share of the operating expenses of a property, including property taxes, insurance, and maintenance.
 These expenses are in addition to the base rent.
-The landlord typically retains responsibility for structural issues and non-operating expenses (leasing commissions, tenant improvements, legal, marketing, etc.)
+For instance, if the base rent is $2,000 per month but the operating expenses total another $500, the tenant’s total monthly obligation would be $2,500.
+The landlord typically retains responsibility for structural issues and non-operating expenses (leasing commissions, tenant improvements, legal, marketing, etc.).
+It’s crucial to clarify these terms during negotiations to avoid unexpected costs.

 2. Gross (Full Service) Lease

 Unlike in a triple net lease, in a gross lease, the landlord is responsible for the property’s operating expenses such as maintenance, insurance, and property taxes.
-The tenant pays a single rent amount.
+The tenant pays a single rent amount, which simplifies budgeting.
+For example, if the agreed rent is $3,000 per month, that amount covers all expenses, unlike NNN leases where costs can fluctuate.
+This type of lease is often preferred by tenants who want predictability in their expenses.

 3. Base Rent